Mangar2/Quabla/README.md

 - All 3-pieces: KPK (or just "3", eg. bitgenerate 3 cores 4)
 - All 4-pieces: KPPK, KPKP (or "4")
-- All 5-pieces: KPPKP, KPKPP, KPPPK (or "5" will also generate all 4 and all 3 pieces)
+- All 5-pieces: KPPKP, KPKPP, KPPPK (or "5" or "5s" (without KPPPK) both will also generate all 4 and all 3 pieces)

 #### Delete the files not needed

 You may delete the files that you dont want after generation or you can cherry-pick the files you want.
 The system only needs all files for generation, not for playing with them.